Czar-Ec/URI-Parser/README.md

 A Test Driven Development (TDD) approach is recommended, but not required.
 If you follow a TDD-approach, the suite of tests may be deemed to be the component’s documentation.

 #### I will not name the company just in case it ruins their hiring process

+# Using the URI Parser
+The URI Parser is a header file that can be attached to any program which takes in a string input.
+The class automatically parses the string, however the outputs are determined by the programmer using the class.
+The main.cpp file of this project is just a console program to demonstrate how to use the class in a project so that it can be integrated into other projects.

+The URI Parser has been quite heavily tested, however, should there happen to be a bug / issue that is found, please do notify me by pushing an issue on the "Issues" tab above.

+### Known bugs:
+* The regex parser for the domain name may not be correct for every input
+* Sometimes inputting multiline inputs break the program but not the class itself
+* may not work for every single URI scheme